Uganda police say raid newspaper, detain staff over article about president

 He said the story contained “serious statements and insinuations...that have grave implications on national and regional security and stability.”

-The paper’s lawyer Maxma Mutabingwa said uniformed police told Red Pepper staff during the search that they wanted “material and information on a story published on Monday”.
-He said some managers’ homes were also searched but gave no details.
+The paper’s lawyer Maxma Mutabingwa said uniformed police told Red Pepper staff during their search that “they wanted material and information on a story published on Monday.”
+He said homes of some of the managers were also searched but gave no details.

 Red Pepper was not published on Wednesday and staff had not been allowed to access the offices since the raid, Mutabingwa said.